uc-cdis/gen3.org/content/resources/user/analyze-data.md

 	ssh -N -L localhost:8888:localhost:8889 analysis
 	```

-	> NOTE:   In the example above "analysis" is the name of the ssh shortcut we [setup back in step 2](/user-guide/data-access/#2-ssh-to-virtual-machine-config).
+	> NOTE:   In the example above, "analysis" is the name of the ssh shortcut that was [setup back in step 2](/user-guide/data-access/#2-ssh-to-virtual-machine-config).

 4. Access the notebook in via browser.